MichaelDBA/pg_alert/README.md

 Bugs can be reported @ michael@sqlexec.com

+## History
+The first version of this program was created back in 2012.
+It was big and messy since the logic was based upon parsing the current PG log file.
+A major rewrite was undertaken in 2016 using the new tail logic.
+Since then it has been uploaded to this public github repo to share with the rest of the  I deemed it worthy to upload to github for the benefit of the PG community.

 ## Overview
 Most programs that monitor log files do so directly.
 This program incurs a much less footprint by only monitoring the output of a provided grep command against the PG log file tail.
 Here is a simple example of the grep command that will be used derived from the configuration file:
 <br/>